TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 All stats are displayed with the name defined in-engine, so change them in Resources > Resource Location > Strings instead of in this plugin.
 The only exception is Critical Avoid (CAv), which  is never named in SRPG Studio.
-If you want to change that name, change CRIT_AVOID_STAT in 0_unitwindow-config.js.
+If you want to change that name, change CriticalAvoidStat in 0_unitwindow-editables.js.

 On the subject of critical avoid, if the unit has a skill that invalidates enemy crits, their critical avoid is given as a hyphen!
-If you'd rather that hyphen be something else, then you can edit MAX_CAV_TEXT in 0_unitwindow-config.js to the text of choice.
+If you'd rather that hyphen be something else, then you can edit MaxCrtAvoidText in 0_unitwindow-editables.js to the text of choice.
 (Not a lot can fit in that space, just so you're aware.)
-Or, if you don't like this option and would rather CAv always be displayed as-is, set CAV_IS_UNIQUE to false in 0_unitwindow-config.js.
+Or, if you don't like this option and would rather CAv always be displayed as-is, set CAV_IS_UNIQUE to false in 0_unitwindow-editables.js.

-Another option you have is to change ICONS_ONLY in 0_unitwindow-config.js to change how the unit's item(s) are displayed.
+Another option you have is to change IconsOnly in 0_unitwindow-editables.js to change how the unit's item(s) are displayed.
-If you change that line to ICONS_ONLY = true; then instead of displaying the unit's equipped weapon, the icons of the first 5 items in the unit's inventory will be shown instead.
+If you change that line to IconsOnly = true; then instead of displaying the unit's equipped weapon, the icons of the first 5 items in the unit's inventory will be shown instead.
 If the Wide setting is enabled, then 8 items are drawn instead.
-(If ICONS_ONLY is false, the wide setting will show the equipped weapon plus its durability, if applicable.)
+(If IconsOnly is false, the wide setting will show the equipped weapon plus its durability, if applicable.)

 	ABOUT: MEDIUM SETTING OPTIONS